ydb-platform/ydb/ydb/docs/en/core/getting_started/self_hosted/_includes/ydb_local.md

 ## Starting {#start}

-The local YDB server can be started in two modes:
+The local YDB server can be started in disk or in-memory mode:

 {% list tabs %}